 So what is “Station Eleven” really like?

-At one points the narrator says: “A life, remembered, is a series of photographs and disconnected short films.”
-Much of “Station Eleven” is like that: collages of images that the reader forms into patterns, comic book pages where the colors and shapes and the relative size of the panels carry the story while the text is a decorative highlight.
+At one point the narrator says: “A life, remembered, is a series of photographs and disconnected short films.”
+Much of “Station Eleven” is like that: collages of images that the reader forms into patterns, comic book pages where the colours and shapes and the relative size of the panels carry the story while the text is a decorative highlight.

 “Station Eleven” uses the device of a world twenty years after a pandemic has killed almost everyone on the planet to show us the fragile beauty and improbable complexity of the world we live in every day.

 Sometimes it evokes sorrow, with people focusing on what was lost – the last ice-cream they had, the last plane that actually flew them somewhere, the last phone call that they made, which they wasted on their boss yet never got to say goodbye to their family.
 The sorrow mirrors the scene in the graphic novel where Dr Eleven says “I stood looking over my damaged home and tried to forget the sweetness of life on Earth.” and the feeling of the people of Undersea who cannot bear their new world and just want to go home.

 Sometimes, when looking at a night sky, free of light pollution and thick with stars, or when we watch a deer pause and then enter a silent forest and understand the “beauty of this world where almost everyone was gone”, we experience not loss but release from all the day to day things that were once so important and have now become objects in a museum, whose purpose and function seems less and less believable over time.
 Then we can look back with Miranda and say: “This life was never ours…we were only ever borrowing it.”